 Do us all a favor in the market and hire someone who is going to work hard for that 3%.
 These agents are going to take your call at 9:00 PM at night when the sewer unexpectedly backs up into the house (true story).
 They can look past the clutter and see the Queen getting ready to shine underneath, and have the capacity to market the f*** out of your home.
-They know where the buyers are coming from your home, and they use the best available tech and tools.
+They know where the buyers are coming from to buy your home, and they use the best available tech and tools.

 Trust me: the brokers do not keep all that cash.
 The good ones are backed by excellent companies who take their cut to cover online presence, getting your home on a variety of listing websites, provide legal advice, contract knowledge, training, space, etc. And your broker probably shelled out a good 40% of their income on marketing and improving their skill set to make sure you got that extra $150,000 in a spectacular sale!

 - Ask your friends, family, or coworkers for a referral.

 - Find agents who sell well-presented homes for top dollar in your area.

 - Check online for reviews, such as on Yelp and Google.

 Questions to Ask When You Hire a Real Estate Listing Pro